dirigeants/klasa/guides/Step By Step Guide/CustomizingTheClient.md

 Klasa made us an amazing `reboot` command so go ahead and type `@bot reboot`
 <!-- Insert Image Here -->

-> Note: If you are having trouble with the Reboot command, please see the FAQ.
+> Note: If you are having trouble with the Reboot command, please see the {@tutorial FAQ}.

 Now that the bot has restarted, we can try to do `+ping`.
 Nice!
 You now know how to give your bot a default prefix!